superbin1996/inst-nodejs/README.md

 #### Application preview
 [youtube](https://youtu.be/lt2pLhJaFck)

 - Inst Application is replica of `Instagram`.
-It might be block by chrome went running with https because of its name
 - Application was built on `Nodejs` and `React`, `mongodb atlas`.
 Can run on `node` version `20.10.0` and `npm` version `10.2.3`.
 - Currently still in development